tomjoht/tomjoht.github.io/_restapicourse/docapis_what_is_a_rest_api.md

 Developers use API calls behind the scenes to pull information into their apps.
 A button on a GUI may be internally wired to make calls to an external service.
 For example, the embedded Twitter or Facebook buttons that interact with social networks, or embedded Youtube videos that pull a video in from youtube.com, are both powered by APIs underneath.

-## APIs that use HTTP protocol are web services
+## APIs that use HTTP protocol are "web services"

 In general, a web service is a web-based application that provides information in a format consumable by other computers.
 Web services include various types of APIs, including both REST and SOAP APIs.
 Web services are basically request and response interactions between clients and servers (one computer makes the request, and the API provides the response).